AJArnolie/StanfordQuadruped/README.md

 ```
 python3 pupper_ars_train.py --rollout_length=200 --n_directions=64 --deltas_used=64 --action=F
 ```
-The `--action` option allows users to select one of the four currently supported actions, Forward Motion (F), Backward Motion (B), Left Turning (L), and Right Turning (R).
-Once a new policy has been trained, or if you would like to use one of the policies we generated, run the following command to run the policy on a simulation of Pupper:
+Note that the `--action` option allows users to select one of the four currently supported actions, Forward Motion (F), Backward Motion (B), Left Turning (L), and Right Turning (R).

+Once a new policy has been trained, run the following command to run the policy on a simulation of Pupper:
 ```
 python3 pupper_ars_run_policy.py --json_file=data/params.json --playback_speed=1.0 --action=F
 ```

+We have included the policies we have generated for each of the movements in this repository such that running the second command will allow users to run these policies on the simulated Pupper immediately.

 ## Results